“Put simply, a good story helps prepare the reader for reality. If all that sounds saintly, that’s another kind of distortion.”

 For over forty years, Al Landwehr has written fiction featured in publications that range from slick mass-market magazines to literary journals: Playboy, Redbook, New Letters, The Chariton Review, and Negative Capability, among others.

 Now his work — stories and a novella — has been collected in “The Dancing Horologist” and Ten Other Love Stories.
+(Click to arrive at the book.)
 This book comes soon after a move from his longtime home in San Luis Obispo, California, to Astoria, Oregon.

 We wanted to know about how Al sees truth playing out in his fiction, what role place has in establishing a kind of truth, and how he managed to choose among favorite children to make a “Best of Al Landwehr” compilation album.